MRU-CSIS-3512-202201-001/asg-01-instructions/milestone-06.md

 This is a bit vague, but it kinda has to be.
 This category is meant to capture the big question: How easy is it to understand this codebase?

-Things I'm looking for, in no particular order of importance:
+Some examples of things I'm looking for, in no particular order of importance:

+- [ ] Are variables named expressively or are they vague (or even worse, telling lies?).
 - [ ] Do you use appropriate array methods, or recreate the wheel?
 - [ ] Are unneeded files removed from your repository?
 (For example, if you use the API for your source of data, have your removed the JSON data files used from the earlier milestones?)
 - [ ] Is the console free from error messages?
 This means the favicon message as well.